Skip to main content

 Experiential learning is an integral part of the Bachelor of Science in Global Health at the University of Maryland.
 Students in the major apply what they learn in the classroom to real-world projects involving interaction with local and global communities, in preparation for a wide variety of careers.

-Global Health majors are required to complete 6-9 credits of experiential learning before graduating.
-These may include internships, research independent study, global classrooms, field work, or study abroad.
+Global Health majors are required to complete 2 different experiential learning courses (total of 4-9 credits) before graduating.
+These may include internships, research independent study, project-based global classrooms courses, field work, or study abroad.

 Note: While an international experience is encouraged, travel is not required for the Global Health major.